 The “Waldlust” Hotel is surrounded by a wide park area, which formerly served as an old style wellness and leisure time retreat for the noble high society clientele: with broad promenades, nicely built in the steep hillside, with stone walls and stair cases as well as intimate sitting opportunities, which offers marvellous outlooks far to the East up to the “blue ribbon” of the Swabian Alb.
 This once very characteristic grand hotel leisure ground had been fallen to oblivion in many years.
 Due to the absence of any gardening and cultivation forms and structures had gone lost – until the “Denkmalverein Freudenstadt” started to restore paths and interesting places of this traditional ground.

-The European Heritage Volunteers Project 2019 will be a continuation of similar projects that took place at the same heritage site in 2017 and 2018.
+The European Heritage Volunteers Project 2019 was the continuation of similar projects that took place at the same heritage site in 2017 and 2018.

-The project will focus on the recultivation of the former hotel park.
-While restoring and cultivating further parts of the historic hotel park the old concept of “Parkwald” (“park forest”) should be regained und brought into presence.
+The project focused on the recultivation of the former hotel park.
+While restoring and cultivating over the period of several years further parts of the historic hotel park the old concept of “Parkwald” (“park forest”) should be regained und brought into presence.
 This concept, being founded during the first decade of 20th century solely in Freudenstadt, means a specific and delicate kind of cure and wellness infrastructure.
 The “park forest” idea had come out as a unique pioneer act made by the Freudenstadt town builders of those years.

-The project will take place from August, 3rd, to August, 17th, 2019, and is organised by European Heritage Volunteers, in cooperation with Denkmalverein Freudenstadt (Freudenstadt Association for Heritage) and with support of the City of Freudenstadt and Evangelische Diakonissenanstalt Stuttgart (Evangelic Deaconess Organisation Stuttgart).
+The project has been organised by European Heritage Volunteers, in cooperation with Denkmalverein Freudenstadt (Freudenstadt Association for Heritage) and with support of the City of Freudenstadt and Evangelische Diakonissenanstalt Stuttgart (Evangelic Deaconess Organisation Stuttgart).